10 engaging examples of white papers that aren’t PDFs

 This white paper from the Global Alliance for the Future of Food discusses a vital issue: Can we use regeneration, ecological approaches, and indigenous knowledge to grow enough food for the world’s population?

-It’s a pretty big question, so they present their research as a “compendium” of evidence, case studies from around the world, and ideas for action.
+It’s a pretty big question, so it presents its research as a “compendium” of evidence, case studies from around the world, and ideas for action.
 The report is divided into sub-questions, such as whether sustainable farming can work at scale or support enough jobs.

 A desktop computer, laptop, and smartphone that show the Global Alliance for Food's white paper.